Uncovering Semantic Selectivity of Latent Groups in Higher Visual Cortex with Mutual Information-Guided Diffusion: Experiments

 \subsection{Neural Reconstruction Evaluation}

 To verify that our neural VAE module maintains high-quality neural reconstruction with the partial correlation regularization and weak label supervision, we quantitatively evaluated its performance.
 Table \ref{tab:neural_vae_r2} presents the R-squared ($R^2$ in \%) values for both macaques, comparing our module to standard unsupervised VAE.
 These results demonstrate that the neural reconstruction quality is well-preserved, incurring only a marginal performance drop compared to the standard VAE.
 We hypothesize that the weakly-supervised labels induce a rotation of the neural latent subspace while preserving the information necessary for reconstruction.
 From the $R^2$ results of ablation studies on our VAE module's two introduced terms, we observe that each has only a minimal negative impact on neural reconstruction.
+We also plot the raw neural signals and their reconstruction across dimensions for four selected trials in Fig.~\ref{fig:neural_recon} in the Appendix~\ref{sec:neural_recon}.